AdiAddons/AdiButtonAuras/doc/Rules.md

 The handlers are functions called to refresh the data.
 Their signature is `function(units, model)`, where:

- * `units` contains an map of UnitId to actual UnitId.
+ * `units` contains a map of UnitId to actual UnitId.
 It is mainly useful for `units.ally` and `units.enemy`, that are resolved for the action button when they are listed in the rule.
 If none of these were listed, or if the rule watches for a fixed unit, e.g. `"player"`, this argument must be ignored.
  * `model` is a table containing the data to display on the spell.
 The handler should update its attributes.

 `model` has six attributes: